bricaud/personal-blog/_posts/2017-10-04-azure-and-cosmos-db-graph.md

 # Writing to the database

-I have used the [code from the javascript tutorial](https://github.com/Azure-Samples/azure-cosmos-db-graph-nodejs-getting-started) to insert some data to the database.
+I have used and modified the [code from the javascript tutorial](https://github.com/Azure-Samples/azure-cosmos-db-graph-nodejs-getting-started) to insert some data to the database.
 I wanted to know the speed of loading data into the graph.
-This can only be done by sending Gremlin requests to the server.
-You have to insert one node at a time (one per gremlin query).
-Typically, it is of the following form:
+No batch / bulk loading here.
+This can only be done by sending Gremlin requests to the server, and you have to insert one node at a time (one per gremlin query).
+Typically, it is of the following form if you want to add a person with name `Benjamin`:

 ~~~ javascript
 var gremlin_query = "g.addV('person').property('name', name)"